This article was updated on April 8, 2021.

 Posting sporadically on social media might get a moment’s attention.
 However, posting consistently builds relationships.
 You want people to tune into you as an ongoing source of information, education, and entertainment.
 Being consistent will build trust among your followers and heighten purchase intent.

-A social media calendar can help hold you accountable to a schedule.
+A social media calendar can help hold you accountable for a schedule.
 Be sure to time your posts strategically using a traffic analyzer.
 That way, you publish content when engagement is highest.

 However, don’t mistake consistency for repetition.
 Your content needs to be fresh, even if you’re making daily posts.
 An easy way to do this is to create a variety of habits.
 For example, you could schedule video content on Mondays, gated content on Tuesdays, curated content on Wednesdays, and so on.